 $table_id = 'payment'; .... require "classes/$table_id.class.inc"; $dbobject = new $table_id; $result = $dbobject->insertRecord($_POST);

 A significant point to notice here is that I do NOT have a separate Controller for each Model which calls methods which are specific to that Model as this would require each Controller and Model to be hand-crafted.
-All my Controllers are supplied by the framework, and each Model is generated by the framework.
+All my Controllers are supplied by the framework as services, and each Model is generated by the framework as an entity.
 All my Controllers access their Model(s) by using method names defined in my abstract table class, and each Model inherits from this same abstract table class.

 Anybody who knows anything about OOP should see that my method is a shining example of polymorphism in action.
 Every one of my table classes uses the same method signatures by virtue of the fact that they are provided by the same abstract table class.
 Every one of my page controllers calls these methods, so if I have 40 controllers and 400 table classes that means that I have 40 x 400 = 16,000 - yes SIXTEEN THOUSAND - opportunities for polymorphism.
 How many frameworks have you seen which can match that?

 If you show the average programmer a collection of different HTML pages they will tell you that each is totally unique and therefore needs to be designed and built independently.
 An experienced programmer should be able to see the similarities as well as the differences.
-The similarities are elements which appear in multiple pages, and it should be possible to create a catalog of patterns which show the different arrangements of these similar elements.
+The similarities are elements which appear in multiple pages and which look and act in the same way, and it should be possible to create a catalog of patterns which show the different arrangements of these similar elements.
 Among these similar and repeating elements are the following:

 Long ago, after having designed thousands of different forms, I recognised that each screen/form could be described in the following ways: